South Vietnam Air Force: 1973

-By the time of the ceasefire on 27 January 1973, the RVNAF had 2075 aircraft of 25 different types.
+By the time of the ceasefire on 27 January 1973, the VNAF had 2075 aircraft of 25 different types.
 It had reached a strength of 65 squadrons and 61,417 personnel.
-The rate of expansion was more than the RVNAF could absorb and it was obvious that it could not operate this size air force with so many different types of aircraft.
-The rationale for such a large force was based on the assumption that, given time, the RVNAF would eventually develop the ability to handle such a large force and because of the provisions of the ceasefire agreement that no additional equipment could be introduced after the ceasefire, only replacements on a one-for-one basis.
+The rate of expansion was more than the VNAF could absorb and it was obvious that it could not operate this size air force with so many different types of aircraft.
+The rationale for such a large force was based on the assumption that, given time, the VNAF would eventually develop the ability to handle such a large force and because of the provisions of the ceasefire agreement that no additional equipment could be introduced after the ceasefire, only replacements on a one-for-one basis.